maoe/sensu-run/README.md

   --timeout SECONDS        The check executaion duration timeout in seconds --handler HANDLER        Sensu event handler(s) to use for events created by
                            the check
-  --port PORT              Port number that sensu-client is listening
+  --port PORT              Send results to the local sensu-client listening on
-                           on (default: 3030)
-  -s,--shell               Execute the command using the shell
+                           the specified port (default: 3030) --server URL             Send results to the specified Sensu server -s,--shell               Execute the command using the shell
 ```